We are asked often about the quality of the Essential oils that we sell. Many times the inquiries ask us questions about things such as:

 Our suppliers as stated above are very particular about oils they are selling for Therapeutic aromatherapy.
 They actually perform about 4-6 different tests to make sure we are getting what we ordered.

 A. Right now in the aromatherapy industry, there is much controversy about the term Organic being used.
 Our suppliers of the oils we sell have decided to not use the term organic.
 But instead to use the following:

-All (our) Oils are pesticide and herbicide free according to GC/MS analytical results.
+All (our) Oils are pesticide and herbicide free according to GC/MS analytical results and other important testing.

 About the use of the word “Organic” in the USA in products that are not used for human consumption.
 The USDA does not certify essential oils.
 (If they did it would be for the Food industry and the essential oils used in the food industry are inferior to the quality of essential oils we sell for use in Therapeutic aromatherapy.)

 A. These oils are not your cheap diluted type essential oils that you buy at health food stores or websites that also sell fragrance oils (you have to be really careful with those types of websites).

 Our prices are low because we have eliminated all the middle men.